Mitt Romney is much more the victim than the villain !

 That was the takeaway from Larry Kudlow's conversation with one of Romney's closest advisors, Ed Gillespie on The Kudlow Report.

-Gillespie spoke candidly in response to the firestorm of controversy generated by a recently surfaced video that was secretly recorded at a fundraiser on May 17th.
+Gillespie spoke candidly in response to the firestorm of controversy generated by a that was secretly recorded at a fundraiser on May 17th.

 Published by a political news organization called Mother Jones, the Romney video shows the GOP presidential candidate making rather callous remarks about Obama voters.